Quantum Fourier Transform Has Small Entanglement: Exponential Decay of the QFT's Schmidt Coefficients

 Consider an $n$-qubit quantum circuit of the QFT operator $Q_n$ shown in Fig.~\ref{fig:qft_circ}.
 If we partition the circuit into the top part with qubits $1$ to $j$, and the bottom part with qubits $j+1$ to $n$, one can always push gates in the top part as left as possible (acting first on the state) to form a $j$-qubit QFT, and push gates in the bottom as right as possible (acting last) to form a $(n-j)$-qubit QFT, with some remaining controlled phase gates in the center.
 A circuit diagram illustration is shown in Fig.~\ref{fig:qft_circ_rearrange}.
 This results in the decomposition

 where $I_{j}$ is the $2^j \times 2^j$ identity matrix and $\Omega_{n,j}$ is the diagonal unitary matrix defined as

 where $P_{l,m}(\theta)$ is the controlled phase gate with qubit $l$ as control and qubit $m$ as target.
 All phase gates commute with each other so the order of products here is not important.
 A $P_{l,m}(\theta)$ is part of $\Omega_{n,j}$ if and only if it goes across the partition between qubit $j$ and $j+1$.
-Equivalently, one can interpret this decomposition as a recursive construction scheme for $Q_n$ with $Q_1=H$.
+Equivalently, one can interpret this decomposition as a recursive construction scheme for $Q_n$ with $Q_1=H$, and was termed the \emph{generalized QFT circuit} \cite{Cleve_00}.
 For a detailed proof of the decomposition, see Appendix~\ref{appendix:qft_decomposition}.
 Because the two smaller QFT circuits $Q_{j}$ and $Q_{n-j}$ are unitary matrices acting only on one side of the partition, they can be dropped without affecting the Schmidt-coefficients of the QFT partitioned at $j$.
 Thus:

 where $\text{Sch}_j(A)$ denotes the set of Schmidt coefficients calculated by partitioning the operator $A$ between qubits $j$ and $j+1$.
 To calculate and simplify the matrix elements of $\Omega_{n,j}$, we observe that in the subspace spanned by qubits $l$ and $m$, $P_{l,m}(\theta)$ can be represented as the linear map